theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/kabbalah/part-1/index.md

 ---

 layout: base.njk
 title: "Kabbalah"
 description: "The Kabbalistic map of the afterlife — tracing the descent of souls through the Sefirot, the cosmic tree, and the pathways of return."
+excerpt: "Before there was a Bible… there was a flame."
 tier: free

 scrollId: "the-teachings-the-afterlife-series-1-kabbalah-part-1"